Note that this article was first published 7 September 2016 at Rogue Adventure.

 The Urban Rogue is set to return: a 3 hour metrogaine in the heart of the Brisbane CBD!
 Come experience the city Friday night lights, where you and up to four other team mates will navigate to collect as many check points as possible in a 3 hour time limit.
 Set at a time to capitalise on the cooler summer evening temperatures, this course is achievable by all levels of athlete.
 Whether you’re out for a casual stroll with the family or one of the city’s elite runners, you chose as much or as little of the course that you want to do.

 Full details on the race can be found below.
 Only basic navigational skills are required (equivalent to a street directory map with no street names printed).
-The Urban Rogue is sponsored by Globe Trekker who are supporters of rogaining in QLD and have generously provided a range of excellent spot prizes.
-Also, keep an eye out for the “special categories” for an unusual twist on proceedings.
-Those who have participated in previous editions of the Urban Rogue will be familiar with the format, however I’ve had a play with the points setting with fewer controls to hopefully have you scratching your heads on how to optimise the best score.
+Keep an eye out for the “special categories” for an unusual twist on proceedings.
+Those who have participated in previous editions of the Urban Rogue will be familiar with the format, however I’ve had a play with the points setting with fewer controls and a new race HQ to hopefully have you scratching your heads on how to optimise the best score.

 Length: 3 Hours.

 __________Final briefing ——————— 6:25pm .

 Cost: $20 / person.
 Juniors (under 15 y.o.) compete free.
 Funds raised from the proceeds of catering will contribute to the Lang Park PCYC Youth Development program to sponsor a Dukes of Edinburgh Journey to assist you dukes to get out and experience the Australian bush.

 Entries: Entries can be made at the QRA website here.